CSCI-462-01-2017/WhatChaMaCallIt/README.md

 mvn jetty:run
 ```
 Wait for the [ INFO ] Started Jetty Server message and open the web browser at http://localhost:8080/openmrs.
 Follow the instructions.

+#UI Module Folder Information
+The UI module folder is where the escape key bug will be fixed.
+The file location for the escape key is found in openmrs-module-legacyui/omod/src/main/webapp/resources/scripts/dictionary/conceptForm.js